allenwq/devise-multi_email/README.md

 end
 ```

+You can find the detail configurations in the [rails 5 example app](https://github.com/allenwq/devise-multi_email/tree/master/examples/rails5_app)

 ## ActiveJob Integration

 The [devise readme](https://github.com/plataformatec/devise#activejob-integration) describes how to use ActiveJob to deliver emails in the background.
 Normally you would place the following code in your `User` model, however when using devise-multi_email you should place this in the `Email` model.